demandchain/developer.offerengine.com/content/v1/get_deals.md

 ## Response Attributes

-The response json file will contain a list of deal objects meeting the request filter parameters
+The response json file will contain a list of deal resources meeting the request filter parameters

 ### status attributes